 My first real encounter with one of Santiago’s sculptures was when I was ten.
-Ecstatic to finally get to see the workshop, I skipped along asking all sorts of questions.
-As we walked to the Bromley By Bow Centre I noticed lots of abandoned buildings and the general shabbiness of the place, not to say that Central Birmingham where I lived at the time, was any more glamorous, but here was a notably run down area.
+It was a quiet Sunday morning and I was ecstatic to finally get to see his East End workshop.
+On the short walk to the Bromley By Bow Centre, where his workshop was based, I noted the many abandoned buildings, not to say that Central Birmingham where I lived at the time, was any more glamorous, but here was a notably run down area.

 The workshop was full of exotic tools and intricate little carvings.
 There were wood shavings on the floor and the delicious smell of beeswax permeated the air.